Akshaya101/major-project/DetailedExplanationOfApp.md

-- Here we are trying to develop an application that allows the exchange of one form of tokens to another.
+- We are trying to develop an application that allows the exchange of one form of tokens to another.
 Such an application is called a Decentralised Exchange applications.
 - In this application we will be allowing users to convert their tokens from one form to another by not taking any fee as a platform but only costing the fee that is involved in exchange between the liquidity pool and the users.
 - Things to keep in mind are:
     - Liquidity pool is a place where all types tokens exist.
 Liquidity pool consits of liquidity providers, they are people who put in equal amounts of 2 types of currencies that will be involved in the transaction.